vikv1/form-app/README.md

 ## Nominate Objects or Rectangles to Track

 To track rectangles, select Rectangles.
-The app will run the rectangle detector and show rectangles it found on the screen.
+The app runs the rectangle detector and shows rectangles it finds in a preview of the scene.

-To track objects, select Objects and nominate objects to track by touching and dragging boxes around them in the preview.
-You can select multiple objects; the app will identify them by their [`UUID`](https://developer.apple.com/documentation/foundation/uuid) with differently colored rectangles.
+Otherwise, to track objects, select Objects.
+Then nominate objects to track by touching them in the preview and dragging boxes around them.
+You can select multiple objects; the app identifies them by their [`UUID`](https://developer.apple.com/documentation/foundation/uuid), using differently colored rectangles.

 The [`VNTrackObjectRequest`](https://developer.apple.com/documentation/vision/vntrackobjectrequest) class requires a detected object observation to initialize.
-The sample provides this observation by running [`VNDetectRectanglesRequest`](https://developer.apple.com/documentation/vision/vndetectrectanglesrequest), or by creating one from the bounding box you drew on the preview frame.
+The sample provides this observation by running [`VNDetectRectanglesRequest`](https://developer.apple.com/documentation/vision/vndetectrectanglesrequest), or by creating one from the bounding box you drew in the preview.
 It tracks multiple objects by iterating through each observation and creating a [`VNDetectedObjectObservation`](https://developer.apple.com/documentation/vision/vndetectedobjectobservation) from its bounding box.

 ``` swift
 var inputObservations = [UUID: VNDetectedObjectObservation]()